AshParker19/Google-Hackathon-June-2024/README.md

 ---
 ### How to stop the server:
-1. Check the name of the active service: `gcloud app services list`.
+1. Check the name of the active service: `gcloud run services list`.
-2. Stop the service: `gcloud app services stop SERVICE_NAME`.
+2. Stop the service: `gcloud run services delete SERVICE_NAME`.